 Professor Mandy Gutmann-Gonzalez and students reflect on their experience attending the Elizabeth Lindsay Rogers poetry reading and workshop this past February, speaking to the importance of events such as these and sharing work of their own.Can you start by telling us a little bit about the Elizabeth Lindsey Rogers poetry reading and workshop?
 M.G: The…

-Career Paths for the English Major, Humans of the English Department--Interviews with Faculty and Students, Love, an English Student--Notes from majors and minors, Studying English, Writing
+Career Paths for the English Major, English Department News, Notes from Majors and Minors, Studying English, Writing

 A Note of Inspiration from Professor Kourtney Senquiz: Earning her Ph.D. and the Importance of Academic Support